-Conditions M/A ^A The driver's seatbelt buckle is opened with the gear selector in ${\bf D}$ or ${\bf N}$ position.
-A Steering wheel movements ^B . А The gear selector is moved out of the D position to S position ^C , R or "+/-".
-A The driver's door is opened with the gear selector in D position - a "ping" sound and text message inform that the Start/Stop function is active.
-A A M = Manual gearbox, A = Automatic gearbox.
+Conditions M/A ^A

+The driver's seatbelt buckle is opened with the gear selector in D or N position.
+A

+Steering wheel movements ^B . А

+The gear selector is moved out of the D position to S position ^C , R or "+/-".
+A

+The driver's door is opened with Δ

+The driver's door is opened with the gear selector in D position - a "ping" sound and text message inform that the Start/Stop function is active.

+A M = Manual gearbox, A = Automatic gearbox.
 B With certain engines only.